 According to the ProPublica article, Five Star Carting is the third-biggest trash hauler in New York City.
 The company which is now known as GPB Waste NY, has also had to deal with issues regarding its safety and labor record.
 During government inspections, some unsafe trucks that had bad brakes and steering wheels were found.
 The company paid $400,000 in settlements for a wage-related class-action lawsuit.

-The director of waste strategy at GPB Capital, Rod Proto, who was once the president and Chief Operating Officer of Waste Management, was fired in 1999.
+The director of the waste strategy at GPB Capital, Rod Proto, who was once the president and Chief Operating Officer of Waste Management, was fired in 1999.
 And later, the SEC brought up charges of insider trading against him.

 FBI RAIDED GPB CAPITAL